marcomele/TrafficFlow/README.md

 Feature | Description
 ------------ | -------------
-Lcd1 | Location code of the starting TCP point of the current edge.
+Lcd1 | Location code of the starting TMC point of the current edge.
-Road_LCD | Location code of the TMC road to which this TMC point belongs Road_name | Road name to which this TMC point belongs Offset | Distance from the beginning of the edge along the travel direction [m] Direction | Travel direction (positive or negative) Latitude | Latitude of this TCP point
+Road_LCD | Location code of the TMC road to which this TMC point belongs Road_name | Road name to which this TMC point belongs Offset | Distance from the beginning of the edge along the travel direction [m] Direction | Travel direction (positive or negative) Latitude | Latitude of this TMC point
-Longitude | Longitude of this TCP point
+Longitude | Longitude of this TMC point
 Accuracy | Measure accuracy (percentage)
 Period | Aggregation period [minutes]
 Date | Measurement date